phetsims/sun/doc/RadioButtonGroup.md

 #### Moleules and Light Example

-Example is based on the light sources radio buttons in _Moelcules and Light_.
-The visual appearence of these buttons are large square buttons with flashlight-like icons, rather than traditional radio buttons with text-based labels.
+Example is based on the light sources radio buttons in _Molecules and Light_.
+The visual appearance of these buttons are large square buttons with flashlight-like icons, rather than traditional radio buttons with text-based labels.
 The paragraph containig help text is placed after the h3 heading in this example.